skoopsy/skoopsy.github.io/_posts/2025-03-18-STM32-1-getting-started.markdown

 - [RTEMS](https://www.rtems.org/) - Open source, used by [ESA for safety-critical space applications](https://www.esa.int/Enabling_Support/Space_Engineering_Technology/Software_Systems_Engineering/RTEMS).
 This is probably not starter territory, if that needed to be said.

 # Conclusion
 This seems to be the basic landscape for getting started with embedded STM32 systems.
-From here I will get all the dependencies install, play around with some IDEs or use VIM, get a blinky going on the nucleo board, and then begin expanding on that.
+From here I will get all the dependencies installed, play around with some IDEs or use VIM, get a blinky going on the nucleo board, and then begin expanding on that.

-Copywrite © 2025 Skoopsy

 <script src="https://utteranc.es/client.js"
         repo="skoopsy/skoopsy.github.io"